skottydeveloper/Javascript/README.md

 # Notable Projects
 ## eRestaurant Web Application
-A web application developed in a group, for a real-world purpose.
+A web application developed in a group, for a real-world scenario.